react-ga/react-ga/README.md

 GA must be initialized using this function before any of the other tracking functions will record any data.
 The values are checked and sent through to the `ga('create', ...` call.

+If you aren't getting any data back from Page Timings, you may have to add `siteSpeedSampleRate: 100` to the `gaOptions` object.
+This will send 100% of hits to Google Analytics.
+By default only 1% are sent.

 ###### Example

 ```js